 VM Mountain: Optimising Limited Urban Space

-Another jewel on the crown of Bjarke Ingel’s BIG, The Mountain is a residential project that is 2/3 parking and 1/3 living.
+Another jewel on the crown of the architecture firm Bjarke Ingel’s BIG, The Mountain is a residential project that is 2/3 parking and 1/3 living.

 By combining parking and housing spaces, the building makes optimal use of available area while still making terrace decks available to flats, complete with personal gardens.
 This evergreen vegetation is sustained by an automatic sprinkler system.